adelheenan/OSX-4000-R-Sessions/README.md

 ## How to get in touch

 Blackboard is the preferred way of communication and ***THE*** best way to get your questions on these R sessions answered, so please visit the Blackboard discussion board for this module.
-If you need to use email, send general course related questions to a.heenan@bangor.ac.uk Any general IT issues sent via a [Bangor University Helpdesk ticket] (https://www.bangor.ac.uk/itservices/getting-help.php.en).
+If you need to use email, send general course related questions to a.heenan@bangor.ac.uk  Any general IT issues send via a [Bangor University Helpdesk ticket] (https://www.bangor.ac.uk/itservices/getting-help.php.en).

 ## Logistics